top of page

 For comprehensive and updated information, guidance, and forms, stakeholders can refer to the following official New Mexico resources:

-New Mexico’s medical waste regulations represent a comprehensive and multi-agency approach to managing hazardous healthcare waste.
-By enforcing stringent requirements for packaging, storage, transportation, treatment, and disposal, the state minimizes risks associated with infectious waste, protecting healthcare workers, the public, and the environment.
+In conclusion, New Mexico’s medical waste regulations represent a comprehensive, multi-agency approach to managing hazardous healthcare waste.
+By enforcing stringent requirements for packaging, storage, transportation, treatment, and disposal, the state minimizes risks associated with infectious waste.
+This not only protects healthcare workers and the public but also preserves the environment.
 This framework aligns with federal standards while addressing local needs, ensuring that medical waste is managed responsibly throughout its lifecycle.

 bottom of page